Xilinx/ResNet50-PYNQ/README.md

 otherwise changes might be required to source and/or Makefiles for things to work.

-To build the accelerator, clone the repository, after which:
+To build the accelerator, clone the repository (using `--recursive` to pull submodules), after which:

 ```console
 cd ResNet50-PYNQ/compile